tsilvs/tb-ext-filter-folder/doc/dev/reqs/BRD.md

 ### Code Style

-+ [ ] **Functional Programming style**: Avoid OOP, prioritize pure functions, currying, composition, clojures.
++ [ ] **Functional Programming style**: Avoid OOP, prioritize pure functions, currying, composition, closures.
 Namespaces are allowed.
 + [x] **Pure Functions:** Utility modules must contain only pure functions - no side effects
 + [x] **Magic Numbers:** No hardcoded values - extract to named constants or config
 + [ ] **Parametrization:** Constants shouldn't be directly referenced from global / parent context, should be instead passed as an argument / parameter to a function